-As singles, we spend quite a bit of time alone, isolated from others.
-Without the companionship of a spouse, or on the off weeks when our children are not with us, we shut ourselves up in our homes alone.
-We eat at restaurants alone, sit in church alone and go to the movies alone.
-We exercise alone with earphones shoved in our ears so no one bothers us.
+Single adults spend quite a bit of time in isolation, alone from others.
+Without the companionship of a spouse, or on the off-weeks when children are not around, singles shut themselves up in their homes alone.
+They eat at restaurants alone, sit in church alone and go to the movies alone.
+To further the isolation, they exercise alone with earphones so no one bothers them.

 During these “alone times,” what happens?
 If you’re like me, all sorts of crazy thoughts enter your mind.

 Shortly after my divorce, I was in a new city with no kids, no job, no friends, no church, no support group of any sort.
 That is when the mental attacks started.

 Talking Down to Ourselves